travismacdonald/TrainingMode-CommunityEdition/ASM/Readme.md

   I'm pretty sure the mex import asm files are newer.
   Should I convert the old style asm files to new ones?
   If so, how?

+## PRIM Lite

+PRIM Lite is a drawing module developed by punkline.
+There may be better ways to draw geometry, but I don't know how.
+Currently it's used by the DI draw code.
+See documentation at [this smashboards thread](https://smashboards.com/threads/primitive-drawing-module.454232/)